agalue/onms-flows-overview/README.md

 set_tag2=6 filter='ether dst 00:00:00:00:00:00'
 ```

-Besides updating the MAC Address to your needs (in my case the address for `en0`), you must update the number right after `set_tag2` to be the index of your interface.
+Besides updating the MAC Address to your needs (in my case the address for `en0`), you must update the number right after `set_tag2` to be the `ifIndex` of your interface.
 On macOS, the easiest way is to have `snmpd` running, so you can monitor your host via SNMP and locate the interface index:

 ```
 ❯ snmpwalk -v 2c -c public 192.168.0.100 ifDescr | grep en0
 IF-MIB::ifDescr.6 = STRING: en0
 ```

-As you can see, the index is 6.
+As you can see, the `ifIndex` is 6.

 The reference article explains how to do it on Linux.